-On campus sections students are used to proctored exams, and should expect to attend all classes, as well as proctored exams.
+On campus sections students are used to proctored exams, and students should expect to attend exams.

 KSU ID# is required for all tests and exams (online or in person).
 Please make sure you that you know your KSU ID# or have your KSU Talon Card with you for all tests and exams.